 - Activity-specific – foam roll agonists and antagonists prior to activity, e.g. quadriceps and hamstrings prior to squatting

-If any adhesions are felt, normally characterised by areas of localised tenderness and/or pain, the user should stay on that spot for 30 to 60 seconds or until the tension diminishes.
-This is normally accompanied by a gradual reduction in pain.
-If an area is too painful to roll directly, pressure can be reduced by adjusting position or using the arms or legs for more support.
-In the case of very tender areas, rolling should only be performed on the surrounding areas and gradually introduced to the target area over several sessions.
+If an area is too painful to roll directly, pressure can be reduced by adjusting the body position, or using the arms or legs for more support.
+In the case of very tender areas, rolling should only be performed on the surrounding areas and gradually introduced to the painful area over a number of sessions.
+This helps to build a tolerance.

 Foam rolling exercises